Paroxysmisch/genome-assembly/dissertation/main.typ

 where $bold(W)^"n", bold(W)^"e" in RR^(D times D)$ are parameterized weight matrices. || denotes concatenation.

 #modelexplanation[
-  We refer to our custom attention-based formulation, which incorporates edge features, as GAT+Edge.
+  We refer to our custom attention-based formulation, which incorporates edge features, as @gatedge.
 Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's @pytorch-geometric GATConv, GATConv does not allow edge to node messaging passing.

-  Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same.
-GAT+Edge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with GAT+Edge, edges) of the same neighborhood @gat-paper.
+  Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same. @gatedge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with @gatedge, edges) of the same neighborhood @gat-paper.
 This could improve the model's adaptability to various overlap graph artifacts.
-Additionally, GAT+Edge remains a computationally efficient architecture.
+Additionally, @gatedge remains a computationally efficient architecture.
 ]

 === SymGAT+Edge <sec:symgat-edge>
-With the design of this architecture, we aim to combine the symmetry mechanism from @symgatedgcn with the GAT+Edge architecture mentioned previously.
+With the design of this architecture, we aim to combine the symmetry mechanism from @symgatedgcn with the @gatedge architecture mentioned previously.
 This is done by first calculating the updated edge features $e_(i j)^(l + 1)$ identically to @symgatedgcn (@eq:edge_features).

 Next, a copy of the input graph $G = (V, E)$ is made, $G_"rev" = (V, E_"rev")$, such that:
 $ forall i, j in V. thick i -> j in E <==> j -> i in E_"rev" $
-$G_"rev"$ is equivalent to the original graph $G$, with the direction of all edges reversed.
-GAT+Edge then individually takes $G$ and $G_"rev"$ as input, producing a pair of new node features $h_i^("f", l + 1)$ and $h_i^("b", l + 1)$ respectively.
+$G_"rev"$ is equivalent to the original graph $G$, with the direction of all edges reversed. @gatedge then individually takes $G$ and $G_"rev"$ as input, producing a pair of new node features $h_i^("f", l + 1)$ and $h_i^("b", l + 1)$ respectively.
 These are then combined to produced to new hidden node state as follows:
 $
   h_i^(l + 1) = h_i^l + #relu (#norm (h_i^("f", l + 1) + h_i^("b", l + 1)))
 $

 #modelexplanation[
-  Integrating the symmetry mechanism from @symgatedgcn into GAT+Edge, to form SymGAT+Edge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
+  Integrating the symmetry mechanism from @symgatedgcn into @gatedge, to form @symgatedge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
 The model is just provided with a graph, with no information regarding what constitutes a forward and reverse edge.
 ]

 === SymGatedGCN+Mamba <sec:symgatedgcn-mamba>